SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/01-Variables.md

 Most of our applications need to work with information.

-We can use variables to store all kind of data we need.
+We can use variables to store all kinds of data we need.

 [/slide]